Fantasizing about your next underwater adventure?

 But if you do venture out (following the rocks) in the direction of the small island off the headland, you will see even more fish and get a likely sight of a black tip reef shark!

-Tomok Island close to the Paya Jetty, has an appearance similar to Rengis Island and it is also coincidentally a great site for snorkeling at Tioman Island.
+Tomok Island close to the Jetty at Paya Village, has an appearance similar to Rengis Island and it is also coincidentally a great site for snorkeling at Tioman Island.

 Admire the boulder and coral combinations here.
 Lovely conch shells and cowries may be lying hidden around these formations!